FAQ | Published on 19th August 2025

 How long will Travertine last?

-With proper care, travertine paving can last for decades.
-A solid, free-draining base, good installation, and sealing make a huge difference to its lifespan.
-In a sheltered patio, travertine may retain its appearance for many years, but in exposed conditions it will weather faster than limestone or porcelain.
+When maintained correctly, travertine paving can last for decades.
+Its durability depends on a well-prepared, free-draining base, quality installation, and regular sealing.
+In a sheltered patio setting, travertine can hold its colour and finish for many years, though in more exposed areas it will age more quickly compared to limestone or porcelain.

 Is Travertine high maintenance?